cglmoocs/bdaafall2015/docs/source/index.rst

 ===============================================================================
 .. -------------------------------------------------------------------------------

-Use Slack and post at least one discussion post to discuss final project you want to do and look for team members if that's what you want.
+Create a NEW post to discuss final project you want to do and look for team members on Slack (http://bdaafall2015.slack.com) for Software Projects if that's what you want.

 Contents

 .. toctree::
    :maxdepth: 1

-   Sample
-   previous
    hw4
-   HadoopClusterAccess
+   discussion
+   project

 .. comment::